rapid7/insightconnect-plugins/plugins/intsights/help.md

 #### Get Indicator by Value

-This action this action will search indicators in Intsights TIP.
+This action will search indicators in IntSights TIP.

 ##### Input